 Grade A+ means that the stock has the highest growth potential compared to its peers in the same sector.

-On the other hand, a grade F means that the stock has the lowest growth potential compared to its peers in the same sector.
+On the other hand, a grade of F means that the stock has the lowest growth potential compared to its peers in the same sector.

 So, how do you use Seeking Alpha’s Factor Grades?

-The value, growth and profitability grades give you a snapshot of the stock’s fundamentals, while the momentum and EPS revisions grades tell you if the stock is gaining momentum.
+The value, growth, and profitability grades give you a snapshot of the stock’s fundamentals, while the momentum and EPS revisions grades tell you if the stock is gaining momentum.

 So, if you are looking for value stocks, you just filter out all the stocks with a “Value” Grade of A or A+.